If you sell or transfer your vehicle you must tell DVLA straight away using the V5C registration certificate.

 Telling DVLA if you have your V5C registration certificate

-If you have a registration certificate:
+Do the following if you have a registration certificate.

 Complete section 6 on the V5C.